Tamersoul/ol-magic-wand/README.md

 # Magic Wand (selection tool by color differences) for Openlayers library

-Creates binary mask and contours (vector data) from the specified layers of the map
+Creates a binary mask and contours (vector data) from the specified layers of the map

 ## Installation